Llanos de Moxos

 The Llanos de Moxos, also known as the Beni savanna or Moxos plains, is a tropical savanna ecoregion of the Beni Department of northern Bolivia.

 Setting

 The Llanos de Moxos covers an area of 126,100 km2 in the lowlands of northern Bolivia, with small portions in neighboring Brazil and Peru.
 Most of the Llanos de Moxos lies within the departments of El Beni, Cochabamba, La Paz, Pando, and Santa Cruz.
 The Llanos de Moxos occupies the southwestern corner of the Amazon basin, and the region is crossed by numerous rivers that drain the eastern slope of the Andes Mountains.
-The low relief of the savannas, coupled with wet season rains and snowmelt from the Andes, cause up to half the land to flood seasonally.
+The low relief of the savannas, coupled with wet season rains and snowmelt from the Andes, causes up to half the land to flood seasonally.

 The Llanos de Moxos is surrounded by tropical moist forests; the Southwestern Amazonian moist forests to the north, west, and south, and the Madeira-Tapajós moist forests to the east.